|

 know the wood pretty well over the course of the week.
 There were some

 pretty odd characters amongst the boards.
+The trestles were less troublesome.
+They

 required some joining of wood to attain the necessary width.
 Morticed